Phoenix009/Notes/Computer_Networks/Network Layer.md

 The transport layer connection-oriented service is implemented at the edge of the network in the host systems.
 The network layer connection-oriented service is implemented in the routers in the network cores as well as in the end-systems

-The network layer provides either a connection-less service or a connection-oriented service.

 Networks that provide only a connection-oriented service at the network layer are called ==virtual-circuit (VC) networks.==

 Networks that provide only a connectionless service at the network layer are called ==datagram networks==.